powsybl/powsybl.github.io/docs/micro-services/index.md

 ## Getting Swagger documentation

-Storage and Network services are documented using [Swagger](https://swagger.io/) and are available once container have been started (replace localhost with the docker host IP if you are using a remote docker host)
+Storage and Network services are documented using [Swagger](https://swagger.io/) and are available once the containers have started (replace localhost with the docker host IP if you are using a remote docker host)
  - [Storage service documentation](http://localhost:8090/swagger-ui.html)
  - [Network service documentation](http://localhost:8091/swagger-ui.html)